OpenMDAO/OpenMDAO-Framework/docs/scripting/userguide_script.rst

 gradient of the objective function.

 Some drivers, such as CONMINdriver and NEWSUMTdriver, include their own methods for calculating derivatives.
 These are usually based on a finite difference approximation of specific derivatives, and thus requires one or more additional evaluations of the driver's workflow.
 OpenMDAO includes its own differentiator that uses the Finite Difference method to calculate both gradients and Hessians.
-(See the section on the :ref:`FiniteDifference` differentiator in the *Standard Library*) .
+(See the section :ref:`FiniteDifference` in the *Standard Library Reference.*)

 Sometimes, the solution process can be sped up by having a component supply its own derivatives.
 These derivatives may be analytical, or they might be estimated by some other means.
 The derivatives provided by a component may be